-Setting Description Factory Default Auto The amount of power assigned is determined according to the Auto class that is read from the powered device.
-Auto Manual The user can set the power limit value that indicates the Auto Manual class that is read from the powered device.
-The user can set the power limit value that indicates the
+Setting Description Factory Default Auto The amount of power assigned is determined according to the Auto class that is read from the powered device. -Auto IManual The user can set the power limit value that indicates the maximum amount of power available to the port.